zalenix/portaldocs/portal-sdk/generated/top-extensions-resource-browse.md

     * Pagination

         Displays the selected page and handles previous and next page navigation in the grid, based on the number of rows in the filter and the number of rows in the display.

-    * Number of records

-        Displays the record set being displayed and the total number of resources.

-    * Drill-in links

-        Deep-link to the resource type for the specified resource.

-    * Per-row actions

-        Actions can be added on a per-row basis using context menu commands as specified in [top-extensions-browse.md#add-context-menu-commands](top-extensions-browse.md#add-context-menu-commands).

 <a name="browse-behaviors-the-toolbar"></a>
 ### The toolbar